wenkokke/side-effects-in-english/README.md

 type RW = (Reader Entity ': Writer Pred ': '[])
 ~~~

 Hooray!
-We have a lexicon!
+We can have a lexicon now!
 And it's reasonably simple, too!

 ~~~ {.haskell}
 lex :: String -> [Typed (Ext RW)]